Ft. Myers Division

 U.S. Courthouse & Federal Building

 Ft.
 Myers, Florida 33901

 - Jurors Info

 Courthouse hours are Monday through Friday, 8:30 a.m. to 5:00 p.m.
 The Intake Office is open to the public Monday through Friday, 8:30 a.m. to 4:00 p.m.

 The public entrance to the courthouse is located on First Street.
 All individuals entering the building are required to proceed through a metal detector and have any bags, packages, purses, etc. examined through an x-ray machine.
-Electronic devices, including cellular phones, lap top computers, sound/recording equipment, photographic/broadcasting equipment, are prohibited in the Federal Courthouse pursuant to Local Rule 4.11.
+Electronic devices, including cellular phones, lap top computers, sound/recording equipment, photographic/broadcasting equipment, are prohibited absent a court order.
+A standing order pertaining to attorney utilization of personal electronic devices in the courthouse has been issued.
+Please visit our Attorney Resource page for a copy of the order.
 Firearms, knives, pocket knives, chemical sprays and other weapons not specified are also prohibited.

 Wheelchair access is available.

 Disabled jurors may refer to the Florida Statutes by visiting www.flsenate.gov.
 In addition, you may contact the Jury Staff for additional information on disabled parking in this area.